Celebrate with an Effortless Mango Mimosa: From Brunch to Big Moments

 Here is an awesome product to help YOU make the most incredible drinks.
 Impress your family and friends and be the BEST Cocktail Barista in your neighborhood.

-Pour equal parts chilled mango nectar and champagne into the champagne flute.
+Pour the mango nectar and champagne into the champagne flute.

 Gently stir the cocktail to ensure the flavors are well incorporated.